alissin/little-big-tips/_pattern-algorithm/object-pool/README.md

 In this case, in this level, an object pool with size of 5 objects was enough because this level could have a max of 4 warriors at a time walking on the path.
 Of course, in a level with a long path, you could increase the size of the object pool.

 In the hierarchy, create a game object and name it as `Spawn Controller`:
-P.S.: it will be like a container to all instantiated game objects (warriors) that will stay nested (as a child) to this game object.
+_Note_: it will be like a container to all instantiated game objects (warriors) that will stay nested (as a child) to this game object.

 ```
 Hierarchy: